From NYU Wagner on Vimeo.

 Besbris, Max and Jacob W. Faber.
 2017.
 “Investigating the Relationship Between Real Estate Agents, Segregation, and House Prices: Steering and Upselling in New York State.”
 Sociological Forum.

-- Winner, 2014 Society for the Advancement of Socio-Economics Graduate Student Paper AwardFaber, Jacob W. and Ingrid G. Ellen.
+- 2014 Society for the Advancement of Socio-Economics Graduate Student Paper AwardFaber, Jacob W. and Ingrid G. Ellen.
 2016.
 “Race and the Housing Cycle: Differences in Home Equity Trends Among Long-Term Homeowners.”
 Housing Policy Debate

 Faber, Jacob W. 2015.
 “Superstorm Sandy and the Demographics of Flood Risk in New York City.”
 Human Ecology.